trabucayre/redpitaya/README.md

 It uses the BR2_EXTERNAL mecanism to add this support in buildroot.

-This support has been tested with the latsest long term support release of buildroot (2018.02.2).
+This support has been tested with the latest long term support release of buildroot (2018.02.2).

 How-to use it
 =============